jidongxiao/CSCI1200-DataStructures/labs/06_lists_iterators/README.md

 If you have time, write 2 versions of this function, one version should be iterative (using a for or while loop) and one version should be recursive.

+**Note**: this reverse function takes a pointer as its argument, but we are passing this pointer by reference, because we want to modify this pointer.
+To understand the concept of passing a pointer by reference, you are recommended to read and run this [example program](reference_to_a_pointer.cpp).

 **To complete this checkpoint**, show a TA or mentor your diagram and your debugged function(s) to reverse a homemade singly-linked list.